Interview With Me and Ellen Part 1

 Jen: Right.

 Kids could log on.
-Everybody got a laptop.
-I was really impressed with the effort that the city of Indianapolis made to make learning accessible for our kids.
+Everybody has a laptop.
+I was impressed with the effort that the city of Indianapolis made to make learning accessible for our kids.
 It was really good.
-Even so, I think consistently, when I was brought on to coordinate virtual education for that school, I only saw maybe 10 kids a day and my initial class was 26.
-So there were 16 kids that were not logging on or participating or enjoying the enrichment that we were providing.
+Even so, I think consistently, when I was brought on to coordinate virtual education for that school, I only saw maybe 10 kids a day, and my initial class was 26.
+So there were 16 kids who were not logging on or participating, or enjoying the enrichment that we were providing.
 Attempting to provide.
 And so we also had asynchronous options.
-So if you weren't able to get onto your zoom, you could print out the material and submit it, or complete the material online and submit it to Google.
+So if you weren't able to get onto your Zoom, you could print out the material and submit it, or complete the material online and submit it to Google.
 The classroom does a really good job of that.

 But again, only like six or seven of my kids did that.
-So then there were like 10 more that just didn't do anything and no one was. able to support them.
+So then there were like 10 more that just didn't do anything, and no one was. able to support them.
 And I don't know what was happening in those homes.
 I didn't know what was happening in those homes.
-So when I graduated from college and it was time to apply for jobs, I went into social work so that I could focus on Home based services and tutoring because I thought who knows if we're even going to go back to a school.
+So when I graduated from college and it was time to apply for jobs, I went into social work so that I could focus on home-based services and tutoring because I thought, who knows if we're even going to go back to school.
 I don't want to be in a school and not have kids around me, especially because I know that kids need someone to model for them how education works.
 And so while you can learn vicariously through a screen, it's just not as good.
-I actually took a course, several years before the pandemic on technology and education and the double edged sword that it provided.
+I took a course several years before the pandemic on technology and education and the double-edged sword that it provided.

 And so, I just knew that I needed to be in person with kids.
-And so, I worked with a range of kids from 6 years old to 19 years old. on whatever it was that they needed and I would come into their homes, to supplement their zooms essentially whenever they had to be online with a teacher or they had an assignment that they were doing remotely.
-I said, okay, we're going to do it together.
+And so, I worked with a range of kids from 6 years old to 19 years old. on whatever it was that they needed, and I would come into their homes, to supplement their Zooms essentially, whenever they had to be online with a teacher or they had an assignment that they were doing remotely.
+I said, Okay, we're going to do it together.
 I'm going to guide you through these.
 I'm going to use games as interventions.
 I'm going to model for you the practice.
-We're going to go through all of the release of responsibility and transference of Which are just teacher terms for basically saying, I do, we do, you do.
+We're going to go through all of the release of responsibility and transference, which are just teacher terms for basically saying, I do, we do, you do.

 And every single one of my kids went from failing, like virtually zeros, to passing.
-Now passing looks different. everyone, right?
+Now, passing looks different. everyone, right?
 So for my elementary school kids, it was just that they were turning in their homework.
-They were learning and enjoying learning and they couldn't wait for Miss Ellen to come and join them.
+They were learning and enjoying learning, and they couldn't wait for Miss Ellen to come and join them.
 For some of my high schoolers.
-It looked like six hours a day sitting next to them working on assignments from the previous quarter that they had never turned in to get up to a D, because there was lack of motivation, there was lack of attention, , and lack of support in the home, right?
+It looked like six hours a day sitting next to them working on assignments from the previous quarter that they had never turned in to get up to a D, because there was a lack of motivation, was lack of attention, and a lack of support in the home, right?
 If you are a single mom with four kids who each have two hours of homework a night.
 And you roughly have four hours before bed, it's just not going to happen.
-Every kid is going to get the short end of the staff.
-So I really treasured the time I was able to put in to support each of those kids.
-But I also saw just how disparate educational experiences that have been virtually were.
+Every kid is going to get the short end of the stick.
+So I treasured the time I was able to put into supporting each of those kids.
+But I also saw just how disparate educational experiences have been virtually were.

 Jen: Mm hmm.